Mauritius scops owl

-The extinct Mauritius scops owl (Otus sauzieri), also known as Mauritius owl, Mauritius lizard owl, Commerson's owl, Sauzier's owl, or Newton's owl, was endemic to the Mascarene island of Mauritius.
+The Mauritius scops owl (Otus sauzieri) is an extinct species of scops owl that was endemic to the Mascarene island of Mauritius.
 It is known from a collection of subfossil bones from the Mare aux Songes swamp, a detailed sketch made by de Jossigny in 1770, a no less detailed description by Desjardins of a bird shot in 1836, and a number of brief reports about owls, the first being those of Van Westzanen in 1602 and Matelief in 1606.
+Other names for the species include Mauritius owl, Mauritius lizard owl, Commerson's owl, Sauzier's owl, or Newton's owl.

 Taxonomy

 No descriptions of owls were recorded between the mid-17th and the late 18th century.
 This led to considerable confusion, especially since the bones were referred to ear tuft-less Strix or barn owls, whereas the image and the description unequivocally show the presence of ear tufts.
 Thus, it was for a long time believed that 2 or even 3 species of owls occurred on the island.

 The supposed "barn owl" Tyto newtoni was described from tarsometatarsus bones of what probably was a male individual of this species, whereas the Mauritius owl's type specimen seems to be a bone of a larger female bird.
 But the bird was neither a Strix nor a barn owl.
 Instead, the Mascarene owls of the genus Mascarenotus were most probably members of the scops owl lineage.
 The Mauritius bird was the largest species of its genus, with a total length of approximately 60 cm.
-Its scientific name honors Théodore Sauzier, who made the first bones available for scientific study.
+Its scientific name honours Théodore Sauzier, who made the first bones available for scientific study.

 In 2018, a DNA study by Louchart and colleagues found that the Mascarenotus owls grouped among species of Otus (the scops owls), and therefore belonged to that genus.
 The cladogram below shows the placement of the Mauritius scops owl: